 I leaned over to kiss her on the cheek, but to my pleasant surprise, I met her lips instead.

 “Goodbye,” she said, heading down into the depths of the Metro.

 As she disappeared underground, I stood still on the streets of Madrid, temporarily alone in a foreign country.
 My unexpected date had ended as quickly as it had begun.

 Have you ever met a stranger with whom you click instantly, only to never see them again?
+Have you ever had an unexpected date?
 Let me know your story in the comment section.